mcbrineellis/mcbrineellis.com/content/post/rainy-kyoto.md

 tags: ["Japan Blog","Food"]
 cover: "https://live.staticflickr.com/65535/52331695350_9426d175c1_h.jpg"
 coverCaption: "Lights along Kiyamachi (木屋町)"
+description: "First Japan Blog post!
+I have a lot to share and \"I can't wait to get explaining\", as the Pinegrove song goes."
 ---

 First Japan Blog post!
 I have a lot to share and "I can't wait to get explaining", as the Pinegrove song goes.